Does Medicare Cover Ozempic? GLP-1 Coverage 2026 Guide

 Prior authorizations can take 1–4 weeks.
 Dose titration takes 4–5 months to reach the maintenance dose.
 If you wait until July 1 to begin, you may not reach full efficacy before the Bridge program ends in December.
 Start talking to your doctor now so you are ready on day one.

-BMI Requirements & Prior Authorization Deep Dive
+What Are the BMI Requirements and Prior Authorization Steps?

 The prior authorization process is where many people get tripped up.
 Here is what to expect and how to prepare.